Isivile23/Data-Analytics-Week-1/README.md

 * Machine Learning: is a subset of AI techniques.
 ML techniques attempt to apply statistics to data problems in an effort to discover new knowledge.
 ML techniques are AI techniques designed to learn.
 * Deep Learning: is a further subdivision of machine learning that uses quite complex techniques, known as neural networks, to discover knowledge in a particular way.
 It is a highly specialized subfield of machine learning that is most commonly used for image, video, and sound analysis.

+### Data Governance

+Data governance program ensure that organization has high-quality data and is able to effectively control that data.